prangunj23/prangunj23.github.io/README.md

 - [ ] Spanish version
 - [ ] Replace what we do card icons
 - [ ] maybe learn more with arrow for hook section
+- [ ] Design Products & Services (with accompanying pages), COVID-19, and contact pages
 ### HTML todo list

 - [ ] Link checker: There are no broken links on the page, verify that you don't have any 404 errors.